-The existing hiking trails at Gore Mountain, allowed by an amendment to the 1995 UMP, are located as shown on Figures 9 and 10, Existing and Proposed Hiking and Biking Trails (South and North) There are approximately 10 miles of such trails, generally consisting of a 5.5 mile trail to the top of Gore Mountain, known as the Schaeffer Trail, a 3 mile loop referred to as the Rabbit Pond and Oak Ridge Trails (about half of this trail is on ski center lands), and the Roaring Brook Trail which is about 1.5 miles long.
+The existing hiking trails at Gore Mountain, allowed by the 1995 UMP Amendment, are shown on Figures 9 and 10, Existing and Proposed Hiking and Biking Trails (South and North) These trails include a trail from the Ski Bowl (outside the Intensive Use Area) to the top of Gore Mountain, known as the Schaeffer Trail.
+(A portion of the Schaeffer Trail is also known as the Roaring Brook Trail which runs from Ives Dam to the intersection with the Rabbit Pond Trail.)
+There is also a looped trail for hikers that starts and ends near the top of the Northwoods Gondola.
+Hiking also occurs on mountain biking trails shown on Figures 9 and 10.

-Existing trails for mountain biking are located as shown on Figures 9 and 10, Existing and Approved Hiking and Biking Trails (South and North).
-There are 22 such trails, which are accessed from the base or via the Northwoods Gondola to the summit of Bear Mountain.
-The gondola runs for the mountain biking season from June 30th to September 3rd on Friday, Saturday and Sunday, and from September 9th to October 9, from 10:30 AM through 5:30 PM.
-Helmets are required.
-Gore Mountain has mountain bike staff which patrols the trails during operation.
+Existing trails for mountain biking are shown on Figures 9 and 10, Existing and Approved Hiking and Biking Trails (South and North).
+Trails are accessed from the base area or via the Northwoods Gondola during spring, summer and fall.